maxphipps/rdsb_forecaster/README.md

 </b>

 ### Overview
-This project contains a simple ridge regression model to predict the Shell (ticker: SHEL) share price based on its fundamentals.
+This project contains a simple ridge regression model to estimate the current fair market share price of Shell (ticker: SHEL) based on its fundamentals.
 The default config fits performs a fit to 10 years' historical data commencing 2001-02-01.

 Specifically, the target variable is the daily Shell spot close price in US cents.